 Subproperty of: E2 Temporal Entity.
-P173 starts before or at the end of (ends after or with the start of): E2 Temporal Entity Superproperty of: E2 Temporal Entity.
-P175 starts before or with the start of (starts after or with the start of): E2 Temporal
+P173 starts before or at the end of (ends after or with the start of): E2 Temporal Entity

+Superproperty of: E2 Temporal Entity.
+P175 starts before or with the start of (starts after or with the start of): E2 Temporal Entity

 E2 Temporal Entity.
-P184 ends before or with the end of (ends with or after the end of): E2 Temporal Entity
+P184 ends before or with the end of (ends with or after the end of): E2 Temporal definitely before the end of the temporal extent of the range instance B of E2 Temporal Entity.